 So how long was US 66?

 There is no single answer to that question.
 Rather, the answer was different during different timeframes.
-But if you come across a figure of more than 2400 miles, I would be skeptical.
-I believe the measurements that follow are much closer to the truth:

 For a more succinct answer, one could say that US 66 was about 2350 miles long for its first decade, but during its final three decades it was more like 2250 miles long.